hivemq/hivemq-mqtt-client/README.md

 </project>
 ```

-Change the artifact name to `hivemq-mqtt-client-shaded` to get snapshots of the shaded version.
+Change the artifact name to `hivemq-mqtt-client2-shaded` to get snapshots of the shaded version.

 JitPack works for all branches and also specific commits.
 Just specify `<branch>-SNAPSHOT` or the first 10 digits of the commit id in the version.